mdnsfr/docker-sshd/README.md

 - USERID : posix uid (default=1000)
 - GROUPID : posix gid (default=1000)
 - USERDIR : account home directory (default=/data)
+- SUDOER : Default is "no", other values are "nopasswd" and "yes"

 Both PASSWORD and PUBKEY variables are optionnal, but a SSHD server without any credential would be useless.
 Maybe you want to use this docker image to try hacking OpenSSH daemon.